distro/distro.github.com/en/docs/packo/quickstart.md

 executing the configure stage.
 The passed `conf` variable is a Configuration object defined by the `Building::Autotools` module.

-You can stop the whole callback dispatching by calling `throw :halt` in the callback, in this way you can override the default configure execution with something different.
+You can stop the whole callback dispatching by calling `skip` in the callback, in this way you can override the default `configure` execution with something different.

 `./configure`, `make` and `make install` are called appropiately by the `Building::Autotools` module, all you have to do is set what's need in the `conf` object and when needed it will be converted to